Best Books For Entrepreneurs To Achieve Explosive Growth

 By Verne Harnish

 What are the underlying handful of fundamentals that haven't changed for over a hundred years?
-From Harnish's famous One-Page Strategic Plan to his concise outline of eight practical actions you can take to strengthen your culture, this book is a compilation of best practices adapted from some of the best-run firms on the planet.
+From Harnish's famous One-Page Strategic Plan to his concise outline of eight practical actions entrepreneurs can take to strengthen your culture, this book is a compilation of best practices adapted from some of the best-run firms on the planet.

 By Tony Robbins